 Simple fundraiser: If your school or organization doesn’t want to create a book, perhaps you would like to organize a simple fundraiser with Scott’s five children’s books.
 The books make great gifts for friends and family.
 We’ll even donate a set to the school library.
 And, Scott could visit as a guest author to sign the books.
 Meeting Scott in person inspires students to dream, and help instill the faith that big dreams, like cycling around the world, are really possible.

-The logistics: We can donate 40-55% of the cover price of all books sales, compared to Scholastic’s book drive, which pays as low as 25% for $2500 in sales.
+The logistics: We can donate 40-55% of the cover price of all book sales, compared to Scholastic’s book drive, which pays as low as 25% for the first $2500 in sales.
 Of course, this event would take some organization with the parent-teacher committee, but I have personally seen the success.
 Assuming the event is well-organized and sells about 300 books (less than 1 book per family), we would earn enough money to fund a SMART Board for the classroom.
 The fundraiser could also include cupcakes (baked and donated by parents), raffle prizes and more.
-The best way to coordinate a fundraiser is with an existing event.
+The best way to coordinate a fundraiser is with an existing event, like a Spring Fling or Holiday Craft Sale.

 Supporting a book project at your school.
 If you DO want to organize and fund a book project, in addition to a book and bake sale, perhaps we could try social media fundraising.
 It’s fun and a great way to reach friends and friends of friends.
 Fundly.com and Kickstarter.com and donorschoose.org are a few examples.
 Social fundraising also supports a reward system; for example, donors could: